jjw24/DevOpsTooling/AMIFinder/README.md

 What is Wox?
 ============
-It is a Windows launcher similar to Alfred for Mac OS.
+[Wox](https://github.com/Wox-launcher/Wox) is a Windows launcher similar to Alfred for Mac OS.

 It is used to quickly launch anything ranging from programs, websites, web searches to a variety of OS operations and more.